airacommunity/AIRA-User-Guide/F. Workflow Creation Guide.md

   <tbody>
     <tr>
       <td align="center" width=300><a href="">Do While</a></td>
-      <td align="center" width=300><a href="">Fork join</a></td>
+      <td align="center" width=300><a href="">Fork Join and Join</a></td>
-      <td align="center" width=300><a href="">Join</a></td>
       <td align="center" width=300><a href="https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.1.%20Tools%20Explaination.md#set-variable">Set Variable</a></td>
+      <td align="center" width=300><a href="https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.1.%20Tools%20Explaination.md#sub-workflow">Sub Workflow</a></td>
     </tr>
     <tr>
-      <td align="center"><a href="https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.1.%20Tools%20Explaination.md#sub-workflow">Sub Workflow</a></td>
       <td align="center"><a href="https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.1.%20Tools%20Explaination.md#switch">Switch</a></td>
       <td align="center"><a href="https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.1.%20Tools%20Explaination.md#terminate">Terminate</a></td>
       <td align="center"><a href="https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.1.%20Tools%20Explaination.md#wait">Wait</a></td>
+      <td align="center"><a href=""></a></td>
     </tr>
     </tbody>
 </table>

 #### Variable

 A variable is a named storage location in a workflow that holds a value.
-This value can be changed and manipulated throughout the worklfow execution.
 Variables are fundamental in worklfow automation because they allow developers to work with data dynamically.
 To learn more about the Variable and explore further insights, visit the [Variable section](https://github.com/airacommunity/AIRA-User-Guide/blob/main/F.2.%20Variables%20Explaination.md)

 #### Apps

-In the Apps section of AIRA, users encounter a diverse range of tools designed to enhance workflow capabilities.
+In the Apps section of AIRA, users encounter a diverse range of application designed to create workflow and enhance capabilities.
 Let's navigate through the array of available apps, understanding their functionalities and the role they play in optimising automation:

 <table>
   <thead>